Meet The Maker

 A History of Celestial Closet

-In late 2016, the idea for Celestial Closet came to life when Christine was working on some side jobs in the spaces of millinery and theatrical costume, alongside her main work in IT, website design and software consulting.
+In late 2016, the idea for Celestial Closet came to life when Christine was working on some side jobs in the spaces of millinery and theatrical costume, alongside her primary job working with websites and IT.
 At the start, Christine was creating original alternative millinery and headwear designs for costume and event wear.

-In 2018, Christine started adding some original laser cut jewellery designs to her shop, teaching herself to create the designs in Adobe Illustrator using her digital design knowledge, and initially outsourced her laser cutting to an Australian small business until she purchased her own desktop laser cutter from the Flux Inc Kickstarter in late 2019.
+In 2018, Christine started adding some original laser cut jewellery designs to her shop, teaching herself to create the designs in Adobe Illustrator using her digital design knowledge, and initially outsourced her laser cutting to an Australian small business until she purchased her own desktop laser cutter from Flux Inc. in late 2019.

 When the pandemic hit in 2020, Celestial Closet needed to pivot, like many other small businesses - stuck in lockdown in a tiny 2 bedroom apartment with her new laser cutter, Christine focused on growing her business online with markets and events being indefinitely paused.
-She cut out and posted over 1,000 acrylic mask clips for customers and donated a number to healthcare workers and teams.
+She cut out and posted over 1,000 acrylic mask clips for customers, and donated a number of clips to healthcare workers and nursing teams.

 In March 2021, Christine launched the “Metamorphia Recycled” range utilising the acrylic offcuts and scraps from the Celestial Closet wearables and from other jewellery makers, to create unique and esoteric heat pressed, recycled material sheets which are then laser cut again into new shapes.

-Coming into 2022, Christine prepared to scale back her full-time work hours so she could keep up with the increased amount of orders she was receiving, but her body had other plans.
-After three hospital visits in 2022, getting Covid-19, and then developing long covid symptoms including chronic pain and fatigue, Christine has spent the last 12-18 months putting her health first and aiming to make Celestial Closet a more sustainable business to manage.
+Coming into 2022, Christine prepared to scale back her full-time work hours so she could keep up with the increased amount of orders she was receiving, but her body had other plans (3 hospital visits, plus long covid).
+Christine has spent the last 18 months focusing on prioritising her physical and mental health, and is implementing changes to make Celestial Closet a more sustainable business to manage with her energy levels.

 Meet The Machines